 Ad position bid estimates are a guide, meant to give you greater insight with which to plan your bidding strategy – but meeting your ad position estimate isn’t a guarantee of ad position.
-Ad position will still depend on competition from other advertisers, the components of your Quality Score (expected click-through rate, ad relevance and landing page experience), your CPC bid, the expected impact of extensions and other ad formats, your budget and account settings and user and advertiser behaviour.
+Ad position will still depend on competition from other advertisers, your Ad Rank, your budget and account settings and user behaviour.

 Note: Device targeting and bid estimates

 First page, top of page and first position bid estimates show the bid that you probably need for your ad to reach your preferred placement in search results for the device(s) that you’re targeting.

 For example, if you’re running a campaign that only serves on mobile devices, the first page bid estimate will reflect the bid required to reach the first page of search results on mobile devices.

 What to do if your ad still doesn’t appear

 In some cases, your ad might not appear in your preferred placement in the search results, even if you meet the relevant bid estimate for that placement.
 Bear in mind that these estimates are guidelines based on your keyword's Quality Score and recent advertiser competition, and they apply to search queries exactly matching your keyword.
 Meeting these bid estimates isn’t a guarantee of where your ad will appear.

 Below are a few common reasons why your ad might not show on the first page, even when you meet this bid estimate:

 - Advertiser competition: There could be new competition on your keywords.

 - Keyword match: The searches that customers are performing might not match up exactly with your keywords.